 Dungeness Beach Trail

-This beach trail is one of the most enjoyed and photographed trails by visitors thanks to its vivid scenery and proximity to Dungeness Dock.
-Located east of Dungeness Ruins, follow the road from the Ruins to the beach to the trail head.
-Passing the giant former Carnegie Carriage House, enter at a sign saying “cemetery” across from an equipment shed.
-Here, you’ll wander through the Greene-Miller cemetery where you can see the graves of Nathaniel Greene, Katy Greene-Miller, and Robert E. Lee’s father: General Henry Lighthouse David Lee’s former burial site.
-Continue east down the trail until you hit the boardwalk.
-Take a minute to pause here, observe the marsh habitat, and maybe even snap some shots of birds cruising ahead.
-In this “living mud” and shrimp breeding ground, you can observe anything from a blue heron delicately trudging through the marsh to a ray gliding along the banks.
-Continue down the trail as it passes through a surreal dune filled with boneyard trees which look like they’ve stepped straight out of a moonscape.
-The trail will intersect the beach road, so continue down the road for a small stretch until the second boardwalk begins.
-This boardwalk winds through lush tropical wetlands, where you are amidst the canopy.
-On a sunny day, you’ll even see small lizards soaking up some rays on the boardwalk.
-Follow the arrows winding through the dunes to the beach access point where you’ll encounter a stunning view of pristine beach!
+Dungeness Trail, a mix of road, boardwalk and path, is one of the most enjoyed and photographed trails thanks to its vivid scenery and proximity to Dungeness Dock.
+Located east of Dungeness Ruins, follow the road past the historic Carnegie Carriage House, and enter at a sign saying “cemetery” across from an equipment shed.
+Here, you’ll pass the Greene-Miller cemetery home of the graves of Nathaniel Greene, Caty Greene Miller, and General Henry “Light Horse Harry” Lee III’s former burial site.
+Continue east down the trail until you find a boardwalk crossing through the “living mud” of the salt marsh.
+After crossing the boardwalk, continue down the trail as it passes through a sand dune complex filled with dead, standing live oaks known as “boneyard trees”.
+The trail will intersect the beach road, so continue down the road for a short stretch until the second boardwalk begins.
+This boardwalk winds through lush tropical wetlands amid a dense canopy of trees.
+On a sunny day, you’ll even see small lizards sunning on the boardwalk.
+Follow the arrows winding through the dunes to the beach access point where you’ll encounter a stunning view of pristine beach.